 How will we develop a Core Outcome Set for Gastric Cancer Trials?

 Below is an illustrated overview of the process which will be followed.
 Broadly speaking, there are three stages involved (described below); we are currently at ‘Stage 2’.

 The first stage of our work involves identifying which outcomes surgical research trials have previously reported.
 This will be achieved by undertaking a systematic review of scientific journals.
 We will also be carrying out interviews with gastric cancer survivors to identify any further outcomes which patients believe are important.
 The results from the systematic review and interviews will be combined to formulate a long-list of potential outcomes to include in stage 2.

 Stage 2: Determining core outcomes.

-The long-list of potential outcomes from stage 1 will be placed through 3 rounds of a Delphi survey.
-In each round of the Delphi survey, the least important outcomes according to participating doctors, nurses and patients will be discarded until the most important outcomes remain.
-A consensus meeting involving doctors, nurses and patients will then be held to finalise the core outcome set.
+The long-list of potential outcomes from stage 1 will be placed through 2 rounds of a Delphi survey.
+The most important outcomes to surgeons, nurses and patients will be presented to a consensus meeting involving doctors, nurses and patients to finalise the core outcome set.

 Stage 3: Determining how the core outcomes should be measured.

 Once the Core Outcome Set has been derived, it is important to be able to inform researchers how best to measure these outcomes.
 Stage three will identify the best measurement instruments through consultation with patients and clinicians.

 If you would like any further information about our work, please do not hesitate to contact us here.